ATEspin/pOrg/README.md

 # pOrg
 R package pOrg for project organization.

-The pOrg is a very little weight R package for data science project organization in the speficied directory.
+The pOrg is a very lightweight R package for data science project organization in the speficied directory.
 It is intended to use at the starting of a new project to quickly generate a prefered project structure.

+The are two functions:
-The main function is `pOrg()` with the working directory as the default root folder.

-Project organization can be controled through character variables specifying the first and second level structure, as well as text template for three files: README.txt, functions.R and Rmd_template.Rmd.
+`pOrg()` builds the project folder structure with the working directory as the default root folder.
+The project folder organization can be controled through character variables specifying the first and second level structure.

+`set_pOrg_txt()` allows for setting the text used as template for the following three files as well as returning to the default.
+By setting them, the user can specify preferences that will be stored for future use, allowing for customization of the templates.

+* **README.txt**: a readme file placed at the top of the folder structure
+* **functions.R**: an R file template containing the custom functions for the project.
+By default is placed in the */code* folder
+* **Rmd_template.Rmd**: Rmd template containing the YAML heading and other options for personal project.

 The default project organization is the one I use:
 ```